triggermains/triggermains.github.io/docs/guides/trigger/full.md

 > This question is asked pretty often, mainly **"Does/will Trigger work with Soldier 11?"**
 >
-> Right now, the new character **Silver Soldier Anby should be her best partner**, because of their great synergy with their new gameplay element called "Additional attacks".
+> Right now, the new character **Silver Soldier Anby should be her best partner**, because of their great synergy with their new gameplay element called "Aftershocks".
 >
 > However, Trigger **is still a good general Stun character** with any other DPS.
 > For Soldier 11 and Evelyn specifically though, most fire-weak bosses are resistant to electric, so it might not be the best combo ever.